macloo/python-adv-web-apps/docs/_build/html/_sources/scraping3.rst.txt

 Using Selenium
 --------------

-We can use `Selenium <https://www.seleniumhq.org/>`_ together with BeautifulSoup when BeautifulSoup *alone* is unable to get the contents we want from a web page. **Two situations where this comes up:** (1) JavaScript is writing the contents into the page after it opens; and/or (2) contents are not available until you click a button, fill a form, open a menu, etc.
+We can use `Selenium <https://selenium.dev/>`_ together with BeautifulSoup when BeautifulSoup *alone* is unable to get the contents we want from a web page. **Two common situations where this comes up:**

+1. JavaScript is writing the contents into the page after it opens; and/or
+2. Contents are not available until you click a button, fill a form, open a menu, etc.

 The Selenium documentation is not easy to use, so **follow this step-by-step guide**: